xinjin95/IoTSpotter/README.md

 For the NER model, we give instructions on how to run it along with our [code](https://drive.google.com/file/d/1HxqHFE-VnofdMNHWEyyjLXymRMzrzWfn/view?usp=sharing).

+## Third-party library identification

+We provide the executable and code of our third-party library identification module [here](https://github.com/xinjin95/LibScope).

-## IoT library vulnerability analysis
+## IoT library curation and vulnerability analysis

 ### 1. Identify maven repository links by google search